 Pre-Season Track & Field Conditioning

-by Coach and Trainer Frank Pucher
+by Frank Pucher, Coach and Trainer

-Pre-Season Track and Field ConditioningAs a former Track Athlete I can tell you that the “Pre-season” is crucial to your performances on the track when it counts.
+As a former Track Athlete I can tell you that the “Pre-season” is crucial to your performances on the track when it counts.
 I view the year in two parts.
 The time spent training & competing (season) and the time spent preparing for competition (Pre- Season).

 A typical Track & Field Season will last from April-July, sometimes at the professional level the season will extend into August.
 The season could be even longer if we include Indoor Track & Field.
 This Indoor season runs from December-March.No matter the length of the season an appropriate Pre-Season plan is a must for optimal performance.